Liel-leman/Geometric-Calibrator/README.md

 - config.py - configuration of the best params tuned.
 - VARS.json - configuration of dataset batch size , epocs and #classes.

-### model training and computation of seperation values:
+### model training and computation of separation values:
 We use Slurm cluster system for this stage.
 - /SLURM/computation.sh - bash script that opens computing node's for each dataset for each shuffle. \
 the data is saved in a form of: \